trustfractal/did_registry_demo/README.md

   require(
       fractalId != 0 &&
           registry.isUserInList(fractalId, "plus") &&
-          !registry.isUserInList(fractalId, "residency_cn") &&
+          !registry.isUserInList(fractalId, "residency_fj") &&
-          !registry.isUserInList(fractalId, "citizenship_us"),
+          !registry.isUserInList(fractalId, "citizenship_is"),
       "Non KYC-compliant sender. "
         "Must have cleared `plus` level, "
-        "not reside in China, and "
+        "not reside in Fiji, and "
-        "not be a US citizen"
+        "not be a Iceland citizen"
   );

   _mint(msg.sender, msg.value);